Chapter 4

 *) The gas falling in a spiral into a black

-hole brings momentum and spins it at
+hole brings angular momentum and spins it at

 "extreme" rotational speed; then the already